muratcankirdar/komunite-challenge-frontend/README.md

 ## Getting Started

 To get started, please fork this repository and create a new branch with your name.
-Once you have completed the task, please share your work with us by sending the link to your forked repository.
+Please complete the task within **2 days** and share the link to your forked repository with us.

 Ogulcan Turk (ogulcanturk) - ogulcan@komunite.com.tr